recalledz/project-start/docs/27-combat-stats.md

 | **Magic Defense** | 2 flat damage reduced | \(\frac{\text{Damage Taken}}{\text{Max Water}}\) × 10 |

 Each stat has an experience bar shown in the disciple combat view.
 When the bar fills, the stat level increases, raising the displayed value.
+A '+ Stat' floating text and brief golden glow highlight the disciple when a level is gained.

 ## XP Requirement per Level